Personal website of Gregory K. Maxey, Commander USN (Retired)

 To the dismay of many, there is no apparent key stroke that will navigate to the next rich text content control in a document.

 Fortunately there is a limited work around.
-If you can use a table in your document layout with a single rich text control per cell, then you can take advantage of Word's built-in overriding "NextCell" command to move from on cell to another and by extension, one rich text content control to another.
+If you can use a table in your document layout with one rich text control per cell then you can take advantage of Word's built-in overriding "NextCell" command to move from one cell to another and by extension, one rich text content control to another.

-The following example shows three rich text content controls arranged in a borderless table and grouped (nested) in a restricted content rich text control.
-When working in a table, the built-in "NextCell" command overrides the tab key to move to the next cell in the table.
+The following example shows three rich text content controls arranged in a borderless table.
+When working in a table, Words built-in "NextCell" command overrides the tab key to move to the next cell in the table.

 Note: Using the method above users would create a physical tab in the control using CTRL+Tab.